top of page

 Why do pets become anxious during the holidays?

-Does pet insurance cover Christmas emergencies?
+Does Kanguro pet insurance cover Christmas emergencies?

 Comments